sethladd/dartfacts/src/site/facts/dart-is-lexically-scoped/index.markdown

 ---
 # {{ page.title }}

 The Dart language is lexically scoped.
-This means that the scope of names is defined by where they occur in the source code.
+This means that the scope of a name is defined by where it occurs in the source code.
 Lexical scope is statically defined by the code, and thus easy to reason about and visually confirm.

-Among other things, this means that closures are lexically scoped, behaving in a more logical manner.
+Among other things, this means that closures are lexically scoped.

 ## Example